binarymist/BinaryMistBlog/content/project/service-development-team-security-implementation.md

 #### Outcomes:

-Once you have a [roadmap](/project/service-development-team-security-roadmap/) for success, which we can work with you to provide at a fixed price, detailing where your development team(s) can be doing better, how to do better, and providing clear steps to achieve the shared goal, teams will often need some hands on assistance to establish the light weight processes and practises, tools and techniques outlined in the [roadmap](/project/service-development-team-security-roadmap/), [workshop](/project/service-development-team-security-training/), and Kim's [book](https://f0.holisticinfosecforwebdevelopers.com/).
+Once you have a [roadmap](/project/service-development-team-security-roadmap/) for success, which we can work with you to provide at a fixed price, detailing where your Development Team(s) can be doing better, how to do better, and providing clear steps to achieve the shared goal, teams will often need some hands on assistance to establish the light weight processes and practises, tools and techniques outlined in the [roadmap](/project/service-development-team-security-roadmap/), [workshop](/project/service-development-team-security-training/), and Kim's [book](https://f0.holisticinfosecforwebdevelopers.com/).

-We can work with your development team(s) implementing the security roadmap, providing ongoing mentoring as required, and then handing the reins over, continuing to monitor and provide ongoing [advice](/project/service-security-strategy-retainer/) and coaching as required, this way setting you up for the pit of success.
+We can work with your Development Team(s) implementing the security roadmap, providing ongoing mentoring as required, and then handing the reins over, continuing to monitor and provide ongoing [advice](/project/service-security-strategy-retainer/) and coaching as required, this way setting you up for the pit of success.

 This process can be relatively quick to implement, and has the side-effect of saving huge amounts of money on fixing defects once they've been in the system for a long time.

 <br>

-> If you would get excited about reducing costs on security, while increasing the ability of your development team(s) to deliver secure products...
+> If you would get excited about reducing costs on security, while increasing the ability of your Development Team(s) to deliver secure products...

 <br>